Chapter 5 - Playing the Game

 Playing OHO happens in two general stages:

-While Adventuring, your hero is either Exploring, or experiencing Downtime (discussed in more detail here); Encounters usually occur during Exploring, while some Downtime activities may trigger an Encounter, which can be either Social or Combat.
+While Adventuring, your hero is either exploring, or engaged in an Encounter.
+Downtime is discussed more here; Encounters usually occur during Exploring, while some Downtime activities may trigger an Encounter, which can be either Social or Combat.
 Turns are represented differently in each type of encounter.
 Encounters are how your hero gains Success Points, the currency by which you purchase upgrades for your hero.

 Social Encounters